raggleton/htcondenser/README.rst

    Test it runs ok by doing: ``./showsize``.

 -  ``simple_root6_job/simple_root6job.py``:
-   Run ROOT6 over a macro to produce a PDF.
+   Run ROOT6 over a macro to produce a PDF and TFile with a TTree.
 (Requires existing ROOT setup)

 -  ``simple_cmssw_job/simple_cmssw_job.py``:
    setup a CMSSW environment and run ``edmDumpEventContent`` inside it.